distsys-lab/aws-tools/README.md

 ## Experiment Preparation

 One IP address is specified for one host name.
-If more than one ip address is detected, you will need to specify them manually.

 ```
 ./list_instances_on_all_regions.sh | cut -d ':' -f 2,4 > my-hosts-list.txt
 ```